 Please note that Library materials must be requested through library.moma.org seven days in advance of your confirmed appointment in order to be available for consultation.

 All visitors must adhere to the Museum’s entry policies.

 When possible, we will address inquiries that can be answered remotely.
 You may submit queries via our online form; allow up to 10 business days for a response.
 You may find this compilation of online resources useful for your research.

 The Museum of Modern Art Library is a comprehensive collection devoted to modern and contemporary art.
-The noncirculating collection documents painting, sculpture, drawings, prints, photography, architecture, design, performance, video, film, and emerging art forms from 1880 to the present.
+The noncirculating collection documents painting, sculpture, drawings, prints, photography, architecture, design, performance, video, film, and emerging art forms from 1880 to the present (from 1830 for photography).
 The Library’s holdings include approximately 300,000 books and exhibition catalogs, over 1,000 periodical titles, and over 40,000 files of ephemera about individual artists and groups.